auth0/auth0-PHP/.github/CONTRIBUTING.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within the SDK, please do **not** report it in the issue tracker.
-Auth0's [Responsible Disclosure Program](https://auth0.com/responsible-disclosure-policy) details the procedure for disclosing security issues.
+If you discover a security vulnerability within this SDK, please review Auth0's [Responsible Disclosure Program](https://auth0.com/responsible-disclosure-policy) details the procedure for disclosing security issues.
+All security vulnerabilities will be promptly addressed.

 ## Coding Style